resema/cheatsheets/cpsa-f.md

    - identify parts that violate or endanger consistency or deviate from chosen architecture
    - identify potential design or implementation decisions which could improve overall architecture
 6. evaluate architecture
-   - find out if the system can fulfill or satisfy its quality requirments
+   - find out if the system can fulfill or satisfy its quality requirements
    - in this context we mean *product quality*
      1. how well it complies with or conforms to a given design
         - how it compares to competitors